Male Breast Reduction (Surgery for Gynecomastia)

 In true gynecomastia, extra glandular tissue is the main cause of overly large male breasts.
 Often manifesting during puberty as a result of hormonal fluctuations, this accumulation of tissue typically resolves naturally for most males.
 However, in the event the condition does not resolve on its own, the most effective treatment is direct surgical excision of the excess glandular tissue.
 (For additional causes, please reference the list above.)

 In pseudogynecomastia, the primary cause of enlarged male breasts is the development and buildup of an abnormal quantity of fatty tissue, which is often linked to an excess of weight.
 Some males may find that diet, weight loss and exercise (including certain chest-related weight lifting techniques) helps to improve pseudogynecomastia, but the majority of individuals require fat removal via liposuction to comprehensively resolve the condition.

 Since true gynecomastia and pseudogynecomastia have virtually the same symptoms, distinguishing between the two conditions is not always possible until the time of surgery.
-For this reason, selecting a board-certified plastic surgeon who is highly proficient and has considerable experience in both direct tissue excision and liposuction is essential to helping ensure you receive the safest, most effective treatment and best possible outcome.
+For this reason, selecting a breast surgeon who is highly proficient and has considerable experience in both direct tissue excision and liposuction is essential to helping ensure you receive the safest, most effective treatment and best possible outcome.

 Gynecomastia vs. Male Breast Cancer

 According to the National Institutes of Health (NIH), about one percent of all breast cancers occur in men.
 Gynecomastia, a condition characterized by the overdevelopment of male breast tissue, has never been shown to be associated with an increased risk for breast cancer.
 Nevertheless, it is important to discern the differences in glandular tissue in gynecomastia versus male breast cancer.